cmdline-batcheloranator/kn/changePasswdSudoLogin/changePasswdSudoLogin.md

-# Change password for sudo
+# Change password when sudo cmd

 - sudo passwd
 - enter new password